raysan5/raylib/CONTRIBUTING.md

 ### Using raylib develop branch

-raylib [master branch](https://github.com/raysan5/raylib) contains latest raylib release but all the future work is always done on [develop branch](https://github.com/raysan5/raylib/tree/develop), it's far ahead of master and I try to keep it always stable with latest library changes.
+raylib [master branch](https://github.com/raysan5/raylib) contains the latest raylib release but all the future work is always done on [develop branch](https://github.com/raysan5/raylib/tree/develop), it's far ahead of master and I try to keep it always stable with latest library changes.